blizzardzheng/generate_react_redux_Boilerplate/README.md

-# generate_react_redux_boliterate
+# Generate_React_Redux_Boilerplate
+this repo will do:
-- use yomen and vscode plugin/ coding-webide plugin to generate react redux boilterate
+- use yomen and vscode plugin/ coding-webide plugin to generate react redux Boilerplate
 - auto code split and server rending
 - module based management
 - use thunk or redux-saga as middleware